wgarrett4/fallhacking2020/README.md

 EXTRA CREDIT: Win Scenario based on total SCORE on wechall.
 It doesn't matter which sites you use, the only thing that matters will be the final score.

-1st Place: 4% to final grade
+1st Place: 5% to final grade

-2nd Place: 3% to final grade
+2nd Place: 4% to final grade

-3rd Place: 2% to final grade
+3rd Place: 3% to final grade

-4-10: +15 points on final exam
+4-10: +10 points on final exam

-11-20: +10 points on final exam
+11-20: +5 points on final exam

-21-30: +5 points on final exam
+21-30: +3 points on final exam

 31-37: +0 points on final exam